Christine Daaé: Father's name

-In the novel and the Andrew Lloyd Webber musical, we never learn Christine's father's first name.
-In the novel, he is simply referred to as "Daddy" or "Daddy Daaé.”
+In the novel and the Andrew Lloyd Webber musical, Christine's father's first name is never revealed.
+In the novel, he is simply referred to as "Daddy" or "Daddy Daaé."
 In the 2004 movie, he is called Gustave, and in Sarah Brightman's music video version of "Wishing You Were Somehow Here Again", his name is Charles.

 Films

 The novel has been adapted several times.
 The first film iteration was produced in Germany in 1915, with Nils Chrisander (1884–1947) as the Phantom and Aud Egede-Nissen (1893–1974) as Christine.
 Many critics consider the film of 1925 by Carl Laemmle's Universal Pictures as the most successful.
 The role of the Phantom played here by Lon Chaney.
 The same studio tried in 1943 with a sound film of Arthur Lubin to follow this success.
 The film used to a large extent the still existing scenes of the silent film.
-Claude Rains played the phantom.
+Claude Rains played the Phantom.